NixOS/rfcs/rfcs/0145-doc-strings.md

 This could be automated. (e.g., via codemod)

-Also, this affects only the `lib` folder and a few other places currently used to build the documentation.
+Also, this affects only the `lib` directory and a few other places currently used to build the documentation.

 ## Changes in the `nixdoc` tooling are required